All About AGM Batteries: Introduction, Advantages, and Uses

 All about AGM batteries

 Amidst the various options available in today’s market, the AGM (Absorbent Glass Mat) battery stands out.
 Fundamentally, an AGM battery falls under the lead-acid category; however, it distinguishes itself from conventional types with a standout design.
 Sandwiched between the battery plates is an absorbent glass mat that holds the electrolyte.
-This architecture not only guarantees a leak-resistant build but also brings forth notable advantages compared to other battery varieties.
-It might pique one’s curiosity: why have AGM batteries risen in prominence?
-Why do many prefer them over other storage solutions?
+This architecture not only guarantees a leak-resistant build but also brings forth notable advantages compared to other battery varieties, such as durability, efficient power delivery, and maintenance-free operation.

 Table of Contents